 Before this land was a summer camp, before the Europeans arrived on Turtle Island, this land was stewarded by Mahican tribe, an Eastern Woodland Algonquin-speaking tribe.
 Read more about the Native History of Silver Lake.

 Silver Lake welcomed our first conferees (campers) to the first series of summer conferences (camp programs) in the years that followed.
 In the 1960s and 1970s, four winterized retreat buildings were built, allowing Silver Lake to host church retreats in the fall, winter, and spring, and to expand our summer conference offerings.

-Jennifer Kronholm Clark, Administrator (Summer Program, Weekend Programs, Volunteers, Registration, Communications)
+Jennifer Kronholm Clark - Program Director (Summer Program, Weekend Programs, Summer Staff, Volunteers, Communications)

 Ashley Nichols - Retreat and Finance Manager (Retreat Booking, Accounting)